jwblangley/english-dog-breed-names/README.md

 # English Dog Breed Names
-Scrapes www.fci.be for all internationally recognised dog breeds in their English name and group.
+Scrapes <https://www.fci.be> and <https://www.thekennelclub.org.uk> for all internationally recognised dog breeds in their English name and group.

 ## Installation
 * (Optional, recommended) Create a python virtual environment